Play Live Radio

 Allegheny County Election Division Deputy Manager Chet Harhut picks up a container of mail-in ballots in a secure area at the elections warehouse in Pittsburgh, April 18, 2024.

-Turnout is reportedly high across the region.
-But while two polling places started off with the kinds of minor delays that are to be expected, county spokesperson Abigail Gardner said no other locations have had problems thus far.
+Two other polling places started the day with the kinds of minor delays that often occur during elections, but county spokesperson Abigail Gardner said no other locations had similar problems.

-Meanwhile, all of the 215,000 mail-in ballots returned to the warehouse as of this morning have been removed from their inner secrecy envelopes and prepared for the scanners.
-Scanning ballots for tabulation began around noon, and county workers continue to pre-canvas newly arrived ballots.
+Meanwhile, all of the 215,000 mail-in ballots returned to the Allegheny County Elections Warehouse by Tuesday morning were removed from their inner secrecy envelopes and prepared for the scanners.
+Scanning ballots for tabulation began around noon, and county workers continued through the day to pre-canvas newly arrived ballots.

-Voters still holding on to their mail-in ballots can hand them in at the County Office Building downtown (542 Forbes Ave, Pittsburgh, PA 15219) until 8 p.m. tonight.
-USPS will also continue to deliver ballots returned via mail to the warehouse throughout the day.
+Voters who held on to their mail-in ballots until Tuesday were able to hand them in at the County Office Building, Downtown, until 8 p.m.
+The U.S. Postal Service continued to deliver ballots returned via mail to the warehouse throughout the day

-The high turnout means that lines at some polling places have been long, inlcuding the line for voting at the Semple Street polling place for Oakland’s 4th ward, 16th district.
+The high turnout meant that lines at some polling places were long, including the line for voting at the Semple Street polling place for Oakland’s Fourth Ward, 16th district.
 That polling place is frequently used by University of Pittsburgh College students.
 In the morning, waits were reportedly longer than an hour, due in part to a large number of first-time voters.

-But local Democrats had been bringing water and other sustenance, and voters who spoke to WESA in the afternoon seemed unfazed.
+But local Democrats brought in water and other sustenance, and voters who spoke to WESA in the afternoon seemed unfazed.

 “I'd be kind of sad if I got here and no one was here,” Devan Everette said.
 Still, she said, “I've waited in many lines for concert tickets and amusement park rides, so it feels like the most important line.”

-The only serious dispute in Allegheny County involved a heated race for state House District 44, where Democratic challenger Hadley Haas has brought a spirited and well-financed fight to Republican incumbent Valerie Gaydos.
+The only other serious dispute in Allegheny County involved a heated race for state House District 44, where Democratic challenger Hadley Haas brought a spirited and well-financed fight to Republican incumbent Valerie Gaydos.

 Republican lawyers argued that Haas had at one point been listed on a list of candidates who had failed to file their reports with the Department of State.
-Democrats countered that Haas had filed the report, and current lists do not include her name — therefore the sign was misleading because by the date on it, Nov.
-4, she had filed all her paperwork.
-(Haas’ reports cannot be accessed on the department’s website, but that is true of a number of candidates, including Gaydos.)
+Democrats countered that Haas had filed the report, and current lists did not include her name — therefore the sign was misleading because by the date on it, Nov.
+4, she had filed all of her paperwork.
+(Haas’ reports could not be accessed on the department’s website Tuesday, but that was true for a number of candidates, including Gaydos.)

 McVay later ordered Democratic poll watchers to remove badges saying “PA Dems Voter Protection” while in polling places.
-The political parties are allowed to have poll watchers monitoring the voting process, but they are not allowed to wear clothing that espouses political candidates or causes.
-Democrats argued that there was no sign anyone was confused by the badges, but McVay said that give that policy, he would order the removal of the badges “out of an abundance of caution”
+Political parties are permitted to have poll watchers monitoring the voting process, but they are not allowed to wear clothing that espouses political candidates or causes.
+Democrats argued that there was no sign anyone was confused by the badges, but McVay said that given that policy, he would order the removal of the badges “out of an abundance of caution”

 McVay finished up his shift on the bench without having to rule on another potential issue: A man who refused to leave a McKees Rocks polling place and claimed he was Senate candidate Dave McCormick.
 The man eventually did depart.